jhadden04/lichess-ratings-to-openings-analysis/README.md

 From there, it was just the simple matter of organising openings into their respective rating bands, finding their win ratios and finally organising the data into graphs using matplotlib.

+## Limitiations
+* Google Colabatory
+I decided to use ipynb in Google Colab as I like the freedom and simplicity it provides.
+Unfortunately, there were some downsides.
+Firstly, to import a file into Google Colab, it has to be from your Google drive, which means space was limited.
+This meant I only ended up using one month's worth of games from 2017, as that was a managable size, due to there being less games played.
+This leads to a smaller dataset and less reliable results.
+Furthermore, Google Colab has a timeout after 8ish hours, so if you want to parse a very large original download, you may end up being timed-out, meaning you lose your progress